Stellify-Software-Ltd/stellify/README.md

 ## Development Setup

 As were developing a Laravel app, the easiest way to develop with Laravel right now is to install [Laravel Herd](https://herd.laravel.com/) on your machine.
-Other means of developing and hosting Laravel applications are well documented across the WWW.
+Other means of developing and hosting Laravel applications are well documented.

 ## Contributing